near/nearcore/CONTRIBUTING.md

 # Setting up the environment

 We use nightly Rust features, so you will need nightly rust installed.
-See [this document](https://doc.rust-lang.org/1.2.0/book/nightly-rust.html) for details.
+If you use [rustup](https://rust-lang.github.io/rustup/index.html) the appropriate nightly is picked automatically from the `rust-toolchain` file.

+Building `nearcore` requires `libclang`, see [`bindgen` documentation](https://rust-lang.github.io/rust-bindgen/requirements.html#clang) for installation instructions.

 Majority of NEAR developers use CLion with Rust plugin as their primary IDE.